-The RI State Police CEU consists of 16 full and part-time employees (MCSAP eligible).
-The full-time members consist of 1 Lieutenant, 1 Sergeant, 1 Corporal, 6 Troopers (FTE's), and 1 Civilian (9 sworn personnel and 1 civilian).
-The part-time employees consist of 1 Lieutenant, 2 Corporals and 4 Troopers (7 sworn personnel).
-The Corporal and 1 Trooper (FTE), who are MCSAP qualify, are assigned to conduct size and weights on a full-time bases and are not funded through the MCSAP grant.
+The RI State Police CEU consists of 14 full and part-time employees (MCSAP eligible).
+The full-time members consist 1 Sergeant, 2 Corporals, 4 Troopers (FTE's), and 1 Civilian (7 sworn personnel and 1 civilian).
+1 Corporal and 1 Trooper (FTE), who are MCSAP qualify, are assigned to conduct size and weightenforcement on a full-time basis and are not funded through the MCSAP grant.
 These individuals were not used in the salary calculations, and they are not reflected in the table or the below narrative going forward.